Israel History, Language and Culture

 History of Israel

 The country then experienced a lengthy decline as the Jews spread across Europe, North Africa, the Middle East and, later, the Americas.
 Most countries today have a community descended from Jewish settlers and most have suffered some form of persecution.
 As the Ottoman years ended after the British conquest, the country saw great numbers of Jews arriving to create a Jewish homeland.

 The Arabs refused to accept this, but the expiry of the mandate and pressure from Jewish immigrants - many of which had moved to Palestine after the war -forced the British to withdraw.
 In May 1948, Israel declared independence, sparking the Arab-Israeli War.
 Israel took control of three-quarters of Palestine, leaving the West Bank between Jerusalem and the River Jordan occupied by the Jordanian army.
 In 1964, the anti-Zionist Palestine Liberation Organisation was formed and three years later regional tensions erupted into the Six Day War, which ended in Israel's capture of Jerusalem, Judea, Samaria, Gaza, the Sinai Peninsula and the Golan Heights.
 After the bloody Yom Kippur War in October 1973, Sinai was returned to the Egyptians.

 Did you know?

 • Israel’s official languages are Hebrew and Arabic, although English is still widely used on road signs and by speakers.

 • Israel consistently rates low in the Global Peace Index.
 In 2017 it ranked 144th out of 163 countries.

-• Israel’s top literary award, the Sapir Prize, is made each June during Hebrew Book Week.
+• Israel’s top literary award, the Sapir Prize, is presented each June during Hebrew Book Week.

 Religion in Israel